Why Sports Nutrition is Different

 The 2015 Federal Dietary Guidelines for Americans suggests that your daily calories should be consumed as follows:

 - Protein: 10-35%

-However, during strenuous and/or prolonged exercise, these percentages don't apply.
-In Food For Fitness - Eat Right to Train Right, author, coach, and former elite cyclist Chris Carmichael recommends a diet that provides 60-70% of daily calories from carbohydrates.
+However, these percentages don't apply to athletes.
+In Food For Fitness - Eat Right to Train Right, author, coach, and former elite cyclist Chris Carmichael recommends a diet that provides 60-70% of daily calories from carbohydrates during strenuous and/or prolonged exercise.

-So, Federal guidelines recommend a diet of 45-65% carbohydrates, while sports nutrition experts recommend 60-70% carbohydrates.
+So, general nutrition guidelines recommend a diet that provides 45-65% of daily calories as carbohydrates, while sports nutrition experts recommend 60-70% of your calories come from carbohydrates.
 Which one is correct?

 The Federal Guidelines don't pertain to elite endurance athletes.
 One reason for the lower carbohydrate ratio suggested in the Dietary Guidelines is to acknowledge recent evidence showing that dieters can lose weight on higher-protein diets.
 By allowing for a higher percentage of calories from protein, the percentage of carbohydrates is less.

 Another distinction is the total number of calories consumed per day.
 An overweight person who is dieting and not exercising vigorously may be consuming only 1200-1500 calories per day.
 However, elite athletes like Tour de France cyclists burn up as much as 9000 calories in a single day.
 To provide 9000 calories per day, a diet with less than 60% carbohydrates would contain too much fat and too much protein.